gbdk-2020/gbdk-2020/README.md

 ## Discord servers
 * [gbdk/zgb Discord](https://discord.gg/XCbjCvqnUY) - For help with using GBDK (and ZGB), discussion and development of gbdk-2020

 * [gbdev Discord](https://discordapp.com/invite/tKGMPNr) - There is a #gbdk channel and also people with a lot of Game Boy development knowledge
+* [SMS Power!
+Discord](https://discord.gg/h5xrKUK) - Additional SMS & Game Gear discussion and resources.

+## Forums
+- [The Game Boy Development Forum](https://gbdev.gg8.se/forums/) - A good place to search for Game Boy related answers.
+- [SMS Power!
+Forum](https://www.smspower.org/) - Additional SMS & Game Gear discussion and resources.

 For SDCC you can check its [website](http://sdcc.sourceforge.net/) and the [manual](http://sdcc.sourceforge.net/doc/sdccman.pdf)

-[The Game Boy Development Forum](https://gbdev.gg8.se/forums/) is a good place to search for answers.

 # Build instructions
 Unless you are interested on recompiling the sources for some reason (like fixing some bugs) **you don't need to build GBDK**